According to AIOSEO SEO Statistics, 2024, recent research reveals that a staggering 94.74% of keywords get fewer than 10 searches per month.

 5. Use Social Platforms for Hidden Keywords

-- TikTok’s “Others Searched For” tab reveals fresh queries
+- TikTok’s “Others Searched For” tab.

 6. Explore Forums and Niche Communities